Munich Airport

 The airport is the second-busiest in Germany after Frankfurt Airport and the eleventh-busiest in Europe, handling 41.6 million passengers in 2024.
 It ranked as the 39th-busiest airport worldwide that year.

-Munich Airport is a hub for Lufthansa and also hosts several of its subsidiaries.
-It has two passenger terminals, a midfield terminal, two runways, and extensive cargo and maintenance facilities capable of handling wide-body aircraft such as the Airbus A380.
+Munich Airport is a hub for Lufthansa.
+It has two passenger terminals, two runways, and extensive cargo and maintenance facilities capable of handling wide-body aircraft such as the Airbus A380.

 History

 Foundation

-Munich's previous airport, Munich-Riem Airport, operated from 1939 to 1992.
-By the mid-1950s, rising passenger numbers and the airport’s location near residential areas prompted plans for a relocation.
-On 5 August 1969 the Bavarian government decided to build a new airport on the Erdinger Moos plain northeast of the city.
-Construction began on 3 November 1980.
-The village of Franzheim was demolished and about 400 inhabitants resettled.
-The airport grounds extend across four municipalities: Oberding (site of the terminals) in the district of Erding, and Hallbergmoos, Freising, and Marzling in the district of Freising.

 An Air Toulouse Sud Aviation Caravelle at Munich Airport in 1993.
 The construction site of today’s Hilton Munich Airport is visible in the background.

-The new airport opened on 17 May 1992, when all flights were transferred overnight from Munich-Riem, which closed the previous evening.

-The facility was named after Franz Josef Strauss, Minister-President of Bavaria from 1978 until 1988, who had supported the project and promoted Bavaria as an aviation hub.
+Munich Airport was named after Franz Josef Strauss, Minister-President of Bavaria from 1978 until 1988, who had supported the project and promoted Bavaria as an aviation hub.
 Strauss, a private pilot, also served as the first chairman of the Airbus supervisory board.

-During construction the site was referred to as "Flughafen München II."
-The airport operator, Flughafen München GmbH, is jointly owned by the State of Bavaria (51%), the Federal Republic of Germany (26%), and the City of Munich (23%).
+The airport opened on 17 May 1992.
+Munich-Riem Airport, the city's previous airport, closed on 16 May 1992, and the IATA airport code MUC and the ICAO airport code EDDM were reassigned from Munich-Riem Aiport to the new Munich Airport.